-Kalimantan conjures up the image of a land that is mysterious and exotic, with primeval, remote jungles and exotic tribes still living in them in primitivie conditions deep in the interiors.
-Occupying 73% of the island of Borneo this is one of the least visited province in Indonesia.
-Dominated by jungles, mountains and raging rivers, Kalimantan offers to visitors a rare sight into a unqiue culture –from the traditional villages of the Dayak tribe to the floating markets of Banjarmasin, cruise along the Mahakam River to trekking in the Kayan Mentarang National Park and thr rich flora and fauna that include proboscis monkeys, orangutans and rare birds.
+Kalimantan conjures up the image of a land that is mysterious and exotic, with primeval, remote jungles and exotic tribes still living in primitive conditions deep in the interiors.
+Occupying 73% of the island of Borneo this is one of the least visited provinces in Indonesia.
+Dominated by jungles, mountains and raging rivers, Kalimantan offers to visitors a rare insight into a unique culture –from the traditional villages of the Dayak tribe to the floating markets of Banjarmasin, cruise along the Mahakam River to trekking in the Kayan Mentarang National Park and the rich flora and fauna that include proboscis monkeys, orangutans and rare birds.

 Kalimantan has four provinces namely, West Kalimantan, Central Kalimantan, South Kalimantan and East Kalimantan.
 The island was originally inhabited by the Dayak, also known as Orang Gunung (Mountain People), who traditionally live in longhouses called Lamin or Umaq Daru.
 Today the island is home to 10 million inhabitants including Chinese and Javanese ethnic groups.

 Wet weather, with an eight-month rainy season and four months of dry season.
 Rainfall is between 2,776mm to 3,393mm per year with an average of 145 rainy days annually.

 Note: Mosquitoes can be abundant during wet season so bring mosquito repellent and take precautions against malaria.

 The province is bordered by West and East Kalimantan provinces to the North, by the Java Sea to the South, by South and East Kalimantan provinces to the East, and by West Kalimantan province to West.

 Tropical forests are the home of the greatest biological diversity on the planet, supporting well over half the globe’s species of plants and animals on only a little over five percent of the total land area.